-Now, Amplitude is a fast-growing team located in San Francisco.
+Now, it is a fast-growing team located in San Francisco.
 Their core investors include Benchmark Capital, Battery Ventures, and Y Combinator.

 When we talk the American apparel brand – Nike, and the community amassed, we often forget the time involved.
 Communities are champions to customer-brand loyalty, providing what’s known as an interactive customer service.
 However, just as champions, communities from a business perspective require love, time and nurture.

-For Amplitude, this was an idea of marketing genius.
+For them, this was an idea of marketing genius.
 After all, who would not want:

 1. Better Customer-Focused Product Development,